One-child policy: Contraception and sterilization

 Since the 1970s, the intrauterine device (IUD) has been one of the most widely promoted and practiced forms of contraception.
 It was the primary alternative to sterilization.
-As directed, the IUD was medically implanted into women in their child-bearing years to prevent pregnancies, thus out of order births.
+As directed, the IUD was medically implanted into women in their child-bearing years to prevent pregnancies (and thus births).
 In the 1980s, women either had to receive an IUD after giving birth to their first child, or the husband would have to undergo a vasectomy.
 Between 1980 and 2014, 324 million Chinese women received IUDs and 108 million were sterilized.
 By law, the IUD was placed four months after the delivery of the first child.
 It was only medically removed after permission to conceive is granted by the community based upon various laws and policies on childbirth quotas.
 Despite this, some midwives illegally removed the device from their patients.
 This led to IUD inspections, ensuring that the IUD remained in place.
 Permanent legal removal of IUDs happens once a woman reaches menopause.
 In 2016 as means of loosening restrictions and abolishing the one-child policy, the Chinese government now covers the price of IUD removals.

 The most widely used alternative to IUDs has been sterilization.
 As the leading form of contraception in China, sterilization has included both tubal ligation and vasectomy.
 Starting in the early 1970s, massive sterilization campaigns swept across the country.
 Urban and rural birth planning and family planning services situated themselves in every community.
 Cash payments or other material rewards and fines acted as incentives, increasing the number of participants.
 Socially willing participants were considered role models in the community.
 In 1983 mandatory sterilization occurred after the birth of the second or third child.
 As the restrictions tightened a few years later, if a woman gave birth to two children, legally she had to be sterilized.
 Alternatively, in some cases her husband could be sterilized in her place.
 In other cases, sterilization of surplus children occurred.

+The degree of coercion is different across different provinces because the central government gave rights to local governments to carry out their policies accordingly.
+In some places, the enforcement was very aggressive, including forced abortions and even confiscating family property.
+In some other places, authorities relied more on financial penalties.
+This kind of harsh enforcement was especially common during 1983 and 1984.
+Though the central government called for an end to what was described as "coercive commandism," but the results still remained like the past and carried on differently from place to place.
+For example, the province Zhejiang was known as the harsh place to punish people who broke the rules, but Shanghai was relative lenient.